-- There is no meaning to an absolute vacuum energy. - May add any constant to Hamiltonian (to compensate $E_0$ ). - Makes no observable difference in any physical process. - Vacuum energy only a philosophical or religious question. - Later on, infinities lead to interesting effects.
+- There is no meaning to an absolute vacuum energy.
+It is only a philosophical or religious issue. - We may add any constant to the Hamiltonian to compensate E_0 (renormalisation). - This makes no observable difference in any physical process. - Here we keep in mind that, later on, infinities may also lead to interesting effects.